GeorgeSchiro/GetCert2/README.md

     Note: this switch is ignored when -UseStandAloneMode is False.

+-RenewalDateOverride= NO DEFAULT VALUE

+    Set this date value to override the date calculation that subtracts -RenewalDaysBeforeExpiration days (see below) from the current certificate expiration date to know when to start fetching a new certificate.

+    Note: this parameter will be removed from the profile after a certificate has been successfully retrieved from the certificate provider network.

 -RenewalDaysBeforeExpiration=30

     This is the number of days until certificate expiration before automated